thedavidmeister/cljs-i18n/README.md

 of a string for a given locale/pattern is totally referentially transparent the default is to cache aggressively using native cljs `memoize`.

-Of course, the aggressive memoization could lead to memory leaks, depending on what you are doing in your application.
+Of course, the aggressive memoization could lead to memory issues, depending on what you are doing in your application.
 It's great if you have a few strings that are being re-used across the UI, potentially very bad if you have a lot of unique strings to process.